Party of Truth (Yemen)

 The Party of Truth (حزب الحق, Hizb al-Haqq) is a Zaydi Shia Islamist political party in Yemen.

 History

 Established by Ahmad al-Shami in 1990 in order to oppose al-Islah, the party won two seats in the House of Representatives in the 1993 elections, the first after unification.
+The two elected representatives were Badreddin al-Houthi and Abdullah al-Ruzami, both of whom would go on to assume prominent roles in the Houthi movement during the 2000s.
+However, al-Houthi and al-Ruzami soon distanced themselves from the party, which they considered "elitist and co-opted by the Saleh regime".

-However, the 1997 elections saw its vote share drop from 0.8% to 0.2%, and it lost both seats.
-In 2002 it joined the opposition Joint Meeting Parties alliance.
+The 1997 elections saw the Party of Truth's vote share drop from 0.8% to 0.2%, and it lost both seats.
+In 2002 it joined the opposition Joint Meeting Parties (JMP) alliance.
 It received only 0.1% of the vote in the 2003 elections, remaining without parliamentary representation.

+In March 2007, the Saleh government tried to forcibly dissolve the Party of Truth, which it believed to have connections to the Houthis.
+Ahmad al-Shami and other party founders unilaterally sent a letter to the "Parties Affairs Committee" in which they announced the dissolution.
+However, this was rejected by the party leadership.
+The party continued operating and installed Hassan Zaid as new leader in al-Shami's place.
+It also remained a minor partner in the JMP as of 2008.

+In November 2009, during the sixth of the Sa'dah Wars, the Houthis chose Hassan Zaid as an intermediary to negotiate with Saleh.
+Zaid later became the minister of youth and sports in the Houthi administration.
+He was shot and killed in October 2020, allegedly by a gang linked to the Saudi-led coalition.